bravenel/Lutron/README.md

   Lutron RA Switch,
   Lutron RA Dimmer.

-These need to be in your "My Device Types"
+These need to be in your "My Device Types", published.
+Edit the device type of your ThingShield device to be Lutron Shield.

 There is the Arduino sketch, that installs on Arduino Mega 2560.